 We have to say that all of this is currently anecdotal and not proven scientifically.
 Therefore, if you want to use coconut oil for your tattoo aftercare routine, make sure to talk to your doctor, a dermatologist, or your tattoo artist.

 We believe it is best to avoid products like Vaseline since they are made from 100% petroleum.
-This ingredient can cause clogging and prevent the skin from breathing.
+This ingredient doesn’t add much moisture, it just seals and clogs the skin.
 Furthermore, it can affect the tattoo itself and cause the ink to fade quickly.

-However, some tattoo artists recommend you apply a thin layer of Vaseline before taking a shower, to create a barrier between the water and the tattooed area.
+Some tattoo artists recommend you apply a thin layer of Vaseline before taking a shower, to create a barrier between the water and the tattooed area.
 It’s almost like waterproofing the tattoo!
 Other tattoo aftercare products contain a very small amount of petroleum with other moisturizing ingredients, to lock that moisture in.

 We also recommend you talk to your doctor or dermatologist before using petroleum-based products on your skin.

 The healing process is the same, regardless of the ink color.
 What makes a difference, however, is the technique the ink was applied with.
 Areas that have been shaded or reworked multiple times by the tattoo artist will ooze more and take longer to heal.

 Should I shower or bathe when my tattoo is healing?

 During those first few days, you’ll be washing your tattoo twice daily with antibacterial soap.
 When you need to bathe the rest of your body, you’ll want to cover the tattoo with wrap.
 This prevents any dirt that you’re washing off your body getting onto the tattooed area.

 If your tattoo is on your arm, you may be able to have a bath while keeping your arm out of the bath, completely dry.
 But in most cases, a shower is more appropriate.
 See tips above for showering with a fresh tattoo.